Samuel-Tyler/fast_ber/README.md

 } // End namespace fast_ber
 ```

 4. Include the header file into your application.
 Fields in the generated structure can be assigned to standard types.
-Encode and decode functions are used to serialize and deserialize the data.
+Encode and decode functions are used to serialize and deserialize the data
 ```
 #include "pokemon.hpp"